 Filming The Tree Project

-Filming began mid-2009 with Warwick Page, a resident of Smiths Gully, who captured the earliest pubic events that drew hundreds of supporters to The Tree Project.
-Andrew Garton took up production in late 2011 incorporating not only Warwick’s footage, but a wide variety of material filmed and photographed by people close to The Tree Project.
-In 2018, with transcripts of every single interview both he and Warwick had shot, and with hours and hours of footage Andrew began writing a script from which he would edit the completed film.
+Filming began mid-2009 with Warwick Page, a resident of Smiths Gully, who captured the earliest public events that drew hundreds of supporters to The Tree Project.
+Andrew Garton took up production in late 2011 incorporating not only Warwick’s footage but a wide variety of material filmed and photographed by people close to The Tree Project.
+In 2018, with transcripts of every single interview both he and Warwick had shot, and with hours and hours of footage, Andrew began writing a script from which he would edit the completed film.